gramener/gramex-cartogram/README.md

 ## Add shapes at centroid

 The `"centroid"` layer type lets you add any shape to the map.
-This example adds a square at the centroid of each feature.
+This example adds a square and a label at the centroid of each feature.

 [![Map with squares at centroid](https://code.gramener.com/reuse/gramex-cartogram/-/raw/main/docs/centroid.png)](docs/centroid.html ":include")